 Create and convert a source content group map

-To get your Universal Windows Platform (UWP) app ready for UWP App Streaming Install, you'll need to create a content group map.
+To get your app ready for streaming install, you'll need to create a content group map.
 This article will help you with the specifics of creating and converting a content group map while providing some tips and tricks along the way.

 Creating the source content group map

 You'll need to create a

 SourceAppxContentGroupMap.xml file, and then either use Visual Studio or the MakeAppx.exe tool to convert this file to the final version:

 AppxContentGroupMap.xml.
 It's possible to skip a step by creating the